What is an Attribution Window?

 Attribution Windows in Google Platforms

-The google attribution window isn’t the same across all the google tools, the platform and the window behaviour are the main concerns related to it.
+The Google attribution window isn’t the same across all the Google tools, the platform and the window behaviour are the main concerns related to it.

 | Platform | Window Behaviour |